 the grant term; be planning an investigative career in clinical oncology; and work in an oncology laboratory or clinical research setting at an academic medical institution anywhere in the world.

-Applicants must have a medical degree (M.D., D.O., or international equivalent), or hold a combined M.D./Ph.D. and not currently be a candidate for a further doctoral or professional degree.
+Applicants must have a medical degree (MD, DO, MD/PhD, or equivalent) in a related field and not currently be a candidate for a further doctoral degree.

 Any individual who currently holds an active AACR grant may not apply.
 Past grantees may apply if they complied with all progress and financial report requirements.